matomo-org/developer-documentation/docs/maintaining-translations.md

   Third Party Plugins
   that [asked to handle the translations](https://developer.matomo.org/guides/translations#getting-translations-for-your-plugin) for them.
 The process and all descriptions below are meant for this project only.
 - "Matomo Premium Plugins": This project is used for translations of our premium plugins only.
+If you are interested in translating our Premium Plugins please get in touch with [translations@matomo.org](mailto:translations@matomo.org)

 Within the project it is possible to have components.
 We are using a component for each en.json that is located anywhere within Matomo or a plugin.
-Resources can be managed by an admin.
+Components can be managed by an admin.

-Each resource can be translated into each language that is available.
-The list of available languages is managed by us.
-Users can request for new languages, but it’s only possible to translate for a language when we accept such a request or add a language manually.
+Each component can be translated into each language that is available.
+The list of available languages is managed by the Matomo team.
+Users need to send a request for new languages.
+If the Matomo team decides to add a new language this needs to be done in the GitHub repo.
+See [Adding a language](#adding-a-language) for more details.

 ### Adding a new Component